Kolbo Code

 Voice Input (Push-to-Talk)

-Dictate your next message by holding Ctrl+Y in the Kolbo Code prompt
+Dictate your next message by holding Ctrl+Y in the terminal or clicking the mic button in the desktop app

-Kolbo Code has built-in push-to-talk voice input.
-You never have to
+Kolbo Code has built-in voice input.
+You never have to open a

-open a separate transcription tool — just hold Ctrl+Y in the prompt
+separate transcription tool — hold Ctrl+Y in the terminal prompt, or

 - Focus the prompt in the TUI.